Pregnant ‘Teen Mom 2’ Kailyn Lowry Talks Weight Loss, Shares Sonogram Photo

 In a blog post to fans, Kailyn Lowry confirmed she was expecting but didn’t mention the child’s father at all.
 Instead, she revealed that she was excited about the pregnancy — and that she had waited to reveal the news to her fans in an effort to delay the possible backlash and paparazzi attention.

 While Kailyn Lowry didn’t name her child’s father, she did speak of her older children’s fathers, Jo Rivera, the father of 7-year-old Isaac, and Javi Marroquin, her ex-husband and the father of her 3-year-old son, Lincoln.
 Speaking to fans, Lowry revealed that she and Rivera are on good terms and said that she made him aware of her pregnancy before her public announcement.
-As for her relationship with Marroquin, Kailyn Lowry and her former husband do not appear to be on good terms and he was not aware she was expecting before she revealed her baby news this week.
+As for her relationship with Marroquin, Kailyn Lowry and her former husband do not appear to be on good terms, and he was not aware she was expecting before she revealed her baby news this week.

 Also on Instagram, Kailyn Lowry recently shared a sonogram of her baby, and along with the photo, she wrote, “Thanks for all the support and love on my blog post and for all your comments!!”

 While Kailyn Lowry claims to have gotten support and love on her blog, that doesn’t appear to be the case on Twitter and Instagram.
-In addition to several fans on Twitter labeling Kailyn Lowry as “Jenelle Evans 2.0,” who also has three children by three different men, many shared mean messages to the reality star in the comments section of her sonogram photo..
+In addition to several fans on Twitter labeling Kailyn Lowry as “Jenelle Evans 2.0,” who also has three children by three different men, many shared mean messages to the reality star in the comments section of her sonogram photo.

 “Dang @kaillowry… is the ink on your divorce papers even dry yet?!” one person asked.

-Other comments include the two seen below:
+Other comments include the two seen below.

 “How are you going to tell your husband you don’t want anymore kids and then turn around and get pregnant by some dude who isn’t your husband?
 I used to have a lot of respect for you but not anymore.”